 You don’t have to pay for everything you do.
 With just a bit of research, you can find numerous free activities in the place you are staying.

-If you want to get the most out of free activities, check community calendar or do a self-guided walking tour to see some interesting events and get to know your destination better.
+If you want to get the most out of free activities, check the community calendar or do a self-guided walking tour to see some interesting events and get to know your destination better.

-In addition, some museums, for instance, the Metropolitan Museum of Art in New York City, let you pay what you can for the ticket on all days or on certain days of the week.
+In addition, some museums, for instance, the Metropolitan Museum of Art in New York City, let you pay what you can for the ticket on all days or certain days of the week.
 Some museums also have discounted admission at later hours during the day.

 It often happens that you get thirsty while walking around, especially if it is hot outside.
-If your three-year-old child gets thirsty, you have to give them some water to refresh themselves even if your only option is to buy a $5 bottle of water.
+If your three-year-old child gets thirsty, you have to give them some water to refresh themselves, even if your only option is to buy a $5 bottle of water.